Updated: Jul 7

 Need some inspiration?

-Check out the 80 indicators organized by 14 health needs we incorporated into our recent work with Kaiser Permanente (KP).
+Check out the way we've organized indicators into 12 health needs (domains) through our work with Kaiser Permanente (KP) to create the Burden of Disease framework.
 KP's footprint is large and covers many states, but this list of starter indicators provides a robust, consistent foundation upon which they can build by adding relevant, local indicators.
 This is a great place to start for any organization: data outputs are simple and provide clean, usable reports, but the indicators also encompass actionable health problems most communities face (e.g. access to care, mental health, and substance abuse).
 We simplify the CHNA process and suggest health needs and indicators tailored to each customer’s assessment and reporting goals.